jewelsofthought/neshama/site/posts/parashot/Vaetchanan_in_depth.md

 ---
-title: Va'etchanan פרשׁת ואתחנן
+title: Va'etchanan in depth
-description: 'Deuteronomy 3:23-7:11'
+description: Commenteries from the masters
-tags: null
+tags: [chabad]
 date: 2021-08-13T08:09:57.912Z
 ---